 Innovative heating solutions that E.ON can provide include the following:

 In 2017, E.ON came joint 22nd out of 31 energy companies, in the annual Which? customer survey.
 It is jointly highest-ranked of the ‘big six’ energy firms this year, alongside EDF Energy.
 The survey considered the following elements: bills, customer service, complaints handling, value for money, and helping you understand and reduce energy use.

-E.ON is one of the worlds largest investor-owned gas and electrical company.
-E.ON was created as a result of the merging of two existing German energy companies; VEBA and VIAG, in the year 2000.
-The previously government -owned Powergen was then acquired by E.ON and thus operations began in 2002.
+E.ON is one of the world’s largest investor-owned gas and electrical company.
+The company was created as a result of the merging of two existing German energy companies; VEBA and VIAG, in the year 2000.
+The previously government-owned Powergen was then acquired by E.ON and thus operations began in 2002.

 There are a number of ways you can contact E.ON.
 These are: